 Students in the Presidio Hill Middle School enjoy an integrated and hands-on curriculum, enriched by field trips and other experiential learning opportunities.
 Through independent and group project work and ever-expanding experiences with the world around them, students grow in their academic and social abilities, as their confidence and self-awareness increase.
 Independence, critical thinking, and creative problem solving are all hallmarks of Presidio Hill middle schoolers.

-The Middle School is comprised of students in grades six through eight.
+The Middle School is composed of students in grades six through eight.
 Beginning in sixth grade, class size expands to allow for two sections of approximately 16 students per class.
 Students enjoy a daily advisory program, electives, life skills classes, service learning, clubs, athletics and other enriching programs.
 Presidio Hill helps students and their families prepare for the high school admissions process with a comprehensive high school placement program as well as thorough SSAT (Secondary School Admission Test) training.

 Please explore the grade-level and other program pages in this part of the website to learn more about what Presidio Hill has to offer Middle School students.

 * Wednesday is an early dismissal day - Middle School dismissal is at 2:30pm.